immersive-web/webxr-ar-module/explainer.md

   vrDevice.requestSession({ exclusive: isExclusive })
       .then(OnSessionStarted)
       .catch(err => {
-        // May fail for a variety of reasons, including another application
+        // May fail for a variety of reasons.
-        // already having exclusive access to the device.
 Probably just want to
         // render the scene normally without any tracking at this point. window.requestAnimationFrame(onDrawFrame);
       });